6 Ways to Flush Out Thrush without Medication

 Vitamin D deficiency is common in babies and nursing moms but it is critical for the immune system.
 Be sure to get your blood levels checked and aim for at least 50 on your results.
 Vitamin D does not naturally occur in many foods and is primarily synthesized in the body through exposure to sunlight.
 Exposure can be a tricky balance and depends on conditions such as your geographic location, skin colour, and the time of day.
 Try to make sure children get between 10 and 20 minutes per day of sunlight directly on their skin, preferably before 10 AM and after 2 PM and without sunscreen.
 If this isn’t possible, see your health care provider about an infant or children’s supplement.
 If you are breastfeeding, take 5,000 IU/day of vitamin D3 for a month with food that is rich in good fats, as vitamin D is a fat-soluble vitamin.

 Probiotics can help crowd out the yeast right from the mouth all the way on out through the stool.
 A good probiotic should contain many different strains and be prepared in a high potency, often called a CFU (colony-forming unit, a way to measure the count of bacteria).
-Look for a good complete formula of strains appropriate to the child’s age that includes L. acidophilus, as lactobacilli are especially effective in suppressing candida.
+Look for a good complete formula of strains appropriate to the child’s age that includes lactobacilli, which are especially effective in suppressing candida.
 Taking probiotics with a meal is a must: Mix into foods, formula, or sprinkle on your nipples a few times a day before nursing.
 Overdosing is highly unlikely, however loose stools can occur and should normalize quickly.

 2. Stop feeding the yeast beast